mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 So here I am, running my *Mongo shell*, and I'm going to connect to the *server from the same host*.
 Notice here that I'm using the *localhost address*.
 This is also a way for you to just double check that you are specifically connecting over the *localhost interface*.
 Now I'm connected.
 I'm going to try to run a few commands here.
 Well, I am connected, but I'm not *authenticated nor authorized to do anything on the MongoDB server*.

-When using the localhost exceptions, your privileges on the system are very restricted.
+When using the *localhost exceptions*, your privileges on the system are very restricted.
 Now, I do have access.

-So I can create my first user.

-I'm going to create this user on the admin database, because this is going to be an administrative super user, and I'm going to use the route built-in role.

-I'm using the db.createUser method to create a user on the admin database.

-I've specified the user name and the password, as well as the role I want to be associated to this user.
+So I can create my *first user*.
+I'm going to create this user on the *admin database*, because this is going to be an *administrative super user*, and I'm going to use the *route built-in role*.
+I'm using the *db.createUser* method to create a user on the *admin database*.
+I've specified the *user name and the password*, as well as the *role I want to be associated to this user*.

 The username and password are used for the authentication steps, and this array of roles is used for authorization.